What qualities does the Cities Program look for in participating students?

 How do I become a candidate for admission to the Cities Program?

 Each year—typically in March—selected applicants for admission to Trinity are invited to consider enrolling in the program.
-If you receive such an invitation and are interested in participating, send written notice of your interest to Dean Xiangming Chen, director of the Center for Urban and Global Studies and Paul E. Raether Distinguished Professor of Sociology and International Studies, by the date specified in the letter of invitation.
-Any other student seeking admission to the College who finds the program attractive may become a candidate for it by writing to Dean Chen.
+If you receive such an invitation and are interested in participating, send written notice of your interest to Garth Myers, Director of the Center for Urban and Global Studies and Paul E. Raether Distinguished Professor of Urban International Studies, by the date specified in the letter of invitation.

 What happens if I express interest in the Cities Program?